wslerry/tiles/README.md

 This is a collection of map tiles that I produce for learning and development purpose.
 Feel free to used it for your own project.

-To use, copy the address below:
+## How to use?

+Copy the URL address below into your script.

 ### XYZ tiles